tschellenbach/Stream-Framework/docs/activity.rst

 Activity storage strategies
 ***************************

-Activities are stored on feedly trying to maximise the benefits of the storage backend used.
+Activities are stored on Stream Framework trying to maximise the benefits of the storage backend used.

-When using the redis backend Feedly will keep data denormalized; activities are stored in a special storage (activity storage) and user feeds only keeps a reference (activity_id / serialization_id).
+When using the redis backend Stream Framework will keep data denormalized; activities are stored in a special storage (activity storage) and user feeds only keeps a reference (activity_id / serialization_id).
-This allow feedly to keep the (expensive) memory usage as low as possible.
+This allow Stream Framework to keep the (expensive) memory usage as low as possible.

-When using Cassandra as storage feedly will denormalize activities; there is not an activity storage but instead every user feed will keep the complete activity.
+When using Cassandra as storage Stream Framework will denormalize activities; there is not an activity storage but instead every user feed will keep the complete activity.
-Doing so allow feedly to minimise the amount of Cassandra nodes to query when retrieving data or writing to feeds.
+Doing so allow Stream Framework to minimise the amount of Cassandra nodes to query when retrieving data or writing to feeds.

 In both storages activities are always stored in feeds sorted by their creation time (aka Activity.serialization_id).